Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Introduction

 The emergence of nontrivial Berry curvature in such materials due to some broken symmetries has attracted significant attention, leading to extensive studies of unconventional transport phenomena, including the anomalous Hall and Nernst effects, their spin and valley analogues, as well as the thermal Hall responses~\cite{AHall1,AHall2,SANE1,SANE2,SANE3,ATHE1_TH,ATHE2_TH}.
 Experimental demonstrations of these effects~\cite{VANE1_EX,ANE1, ANE2,ATHE1_EX,ATHE2_EX,ATHE3_EX,ATHE4_EX} further underscore their technological relevance.
 In particular, Nernst responses have played a pivotal role in identifying vortex phases in type-II superconductors~\cite{ANE1,ANE2}, probing topological surface states~\cite{ATHE1_TH}, and enabling the generation of pure spin and valley currents~\cite{SANE1}.

 Motivated by these developments, we focus on Berry curvature-mediated spin and valley transport in the $\alpha$-$T_{3}$ system~\cite{THESIS}, a two-dimensional (2D) lattice model that serves as a link between graphene and dice lattice~\cite{dice1,dice2,dice3} through the smooth tuning of the parameter $\alpha$ between $0$ and $1$.
 Within nearest-neighbor tight-binding approximation, the low-energy spectrum of such a system possesses two inequivalent Dirac valleys $K$ and $K^\prime$.
-Each valley consists of a pair of linearly dispersive spin degenerate bands accompanied by a dispersionless flat band at zero energy.
-Interestingly, the Berry phase corresponding to the $\alpha$-$T_3$ system depends on $\alpha$, which gives rise to a broad range of unusual phenomena~\cite{Mag_Suscp, T3_Hall1,T3_Hall2, Klein2, Weiss,ZB, Plasmon2,Plasmon3,Plasmon4,Mag_Opt1, Mag_Opt2, Mag_Opt3, Mag_Opt4,RKKY1,RKKY2, Min_Con, Nanoribbon_alpha, Thermo_Alpha1,Thermo_Alpha2}.
-Experimental routes to realizing $\alpha$-$T_3$ physics have been proposed in semiconductor heterostructures and cold-atom optical lattices~\cite{Dice_Real,Dice_Opt}.
+Each valley consists of a pair of linearly dispersive spin-degenerate bands accompanied by a dispersionless flat band at zero energy.
+Interestingly, the Berry phase corresponding to the $\alpha$-$T_3$ system depends on $\alpha$, which gives rise to a broad range of unusual phenomena including orbital magnetic susceptibility~\cite{Mag_Suscp}, quantized Hall response~\cite{T3_Hall1,T3_Hall2}, Klein tunneling~\cite{Klein2}, Weiss oscillations \cite{Weiss}, zitterbewegung~\cite{ZB}, unconventional plasmonic and optical features~\cite{Plasmon2,Plasmon3,Plasmon4,Mag_Opt1, Mag_Opt2, Mag_Opt3, Mag_Opt4}, Ruderman-Kittel-Kasuya-Yosida interaction~\cite{RKKY1,RKKY2}, minimal conductivity~\cite{ Min_Con}, thermoelectric effects~\cite{Nanoribbon_alpha, Thermo_Alpha1,Thermo_Alpha2}, modified Haldane model~\cite{alpha_Haldane}, etc. Experimental routes to realizing $\alpha$-$T_3$ physics have been proposed in semiconductor heterostructures and cold-atom optical lattices~\cite{Dice_Real,Dice_Opt}.
 In particular, Hg$_{1-x}$Cd$_x$Te heterostructure at critical doping ($x=0.17$) has been demonstrated theoretically to mimic an $\alpha$-$T_3$ system with $\alpha=1/\sqrt{3}$~\cite{alp_T3_real}.
 In a series of recent works~\cite{{Flo1},{Flo2},{Flo3},{Flo4},{Flo5}}, it has been explicitly shown that an off-resonant circular polarized radiation can induce topological phases into the $\alpha$-$T_3$ model.
 Notably, the irradiated system exhibits a topological phase transition (TPT) across $\alpha=1/\sqrt{2}$, characterized by a quantized jump in the Chern number from $C=1$ to $C=2$.